7654jp/7654jp/README.md

 ## Hello👋, I'm 7654jp.

-I'm a Japanese college(Kosen) student learning electronics and CE.
+I'm a Japanese college (Kosen) student learning electronics and CE.

-## My current projects
+## My projects

-- Making an 8-bit computer from scratch, with KiCad
+- Making an 8-bit computer from scratch, with KiCad (currently this one is stopped)
-- Creating some apps in Rust, using GTK
+- Creating an app in Rust, using GTK4
 - Creating a game with Unity

-I'm learning C, C++ and Rust, little by little.
+I'm learning C and Rust little by little.
-I can use C# to the extent required to create a simple game in Unity.
+I can also use C# as much as needed to create a simple game in Unity.

+## How am I doing these

-> I'm just doing things whenever I want. - 7654jp
+I'm just doing things whenever I want.